↑

 easy cornbread stuffing recipe for Thanksgiving

-Pro-tip: If you’re making cornbread stuffing for the first time, be sure to allow yourself extra time to prep all the ingredients, including making the cornbread and sourdough bread ahead of time.
+Pro-tip: If you’re making cornbread stuffing for the first time, allow yourself extra time to prep all the ingredients, including making the cornbread and sourdough bread beforehand.

 While this recipe requires many ingredients and steps, the final result is worth it.